-I’m a bit old school when it comes to cars — I love the curves on classic models!
+I’m kinda ‘old school’ when it comes to cars — love the curves on classic models!
 My first and only car was a 1975 Volkswagen Beetle.
 It was bright lemon yellow with black trim.

 My other favourite cars — back in the day — were Jaguars and other classics like the 1961 Mercedes-Benz Gull-Wing Coupe, the Austin-Healey Sprite, the Morris Mini, and the like.
 I’ve always gravitated to small cars.
 I prefer the concept of electric cars, of course, yet car companies have been slow on the uptake.

-Anyway, I digress…Sunday I went to a Classic Car Show to snap these pics.
-I also saw a friend while I was there, which was nice! 🙂
+Anyway, Sunday I went to a Classic Car Show to snap these pics.
+I also saw an acquaintance while I was there, which was nice! 🙂